yash-sharma1/docs-site/docs/api-reference/node-rpc.md

 **Example**

-For example, if you want to search all the transations happened on height 10000.
+For example, if you want to search all the transactions that happened on height 10000.

 ```shell
 curl "localhost:27147/tx_search?query=\"tx.height=10000\"&prove=true"